 E Komo Mai!

-Wear your story as you plan your next exploration.
+Wear your story as you plan your next journey.
 ‘Alohi Kai makes hand-sculpted jewelry for adventurous souls who know that style is a choice – a hint of your world within as you face off with daily life.

 We like to support our own so we use domestic labor for production and all our metals are sourced from the US.
-And we make decisions with the impacts of what we do in mind – opting for non-toxic processes and reusable (or recycled materials) packaging.
+And we make decisions with the impacts of what we do in mind – opting for non-toxic processes and reusable, recyclable packaging.
+(Read more here.)
 We live on a tiny rock in the middle of the ocean, these choices matter.